iCOMPLY TERMS AND CONDITIONSDownload T&Cs

-- a.
+a.
 The Membership Services subscribed for by a Member (which will usually comprise a Membership Package) are as set out in the Member’s Subscription Agreement and comprise the initial Subscribed Services.
-The content of each Membership Package, including a description of the Membership Services provided as part of such Membership Package, is set out in Part A of Appendix 2 to these Conditions and on the Websites.
+The content of each Membership Package, including a description of the Membership Services provided as part of such Membership Package, is as set out on the Website https://codeuk.com/services.

-- b.
+c.
 The content of Membership Packages is subject to reasonable variation from time to time.
-Variations will be notified on the Websites and by e-mail and by changes to the packages on the Website https://codeuk.com/services.
+Variations will be notified by e-mail and by changes to the packages on the Website https://codeuk.com/services.

 e.
-The Member undertakes that the Member will not (and shall procure that its Authorised Users shall not) allow or suffer the Member’s Subscription (including relevant Membership Services, Documentation and Member Content) to be used: at any dental practice (or other business entity) other than the Member’s Subscribed Practices; or by any person other than its Authorised Users.
+The Member undertakes that the Member will not (and shall procure that its Authorised Users will not) allow or suffer the Member’s Subscription (including relevant Membership Services, Documentation, Member Content and login details) to be used: at any Practice (or other business entity) other than the Member’s Subscribed Practices; or by any person other than its Authorised Users.

-- e.
-The Member shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Membership Services and/or the Documentation and/or the Member Content and/or the login details and, in the event of any such unauthorised access or use, shall promptly notify CODE.
+f.
+The Member shall prevent any unauthorised access to, or use of, the Membership Services and/or the Documentation and/or the Member Content and/or the login details and, in the event of any such unauthorised access or use, shall promptly notify CODE.

 2. ADDITIONAL SUBSCRIPTIONS

-- b.
+b.
 The Member may, from time to time during the Subscription Term, request to extend its Subscription to cover additional Practices.
-On receipt of such a request CODE will notify the Member as to the new Subscription Fee and if applicable Joining Fee payable.
-On receipt of payment from the Member of the revised Subscription Fee and Joining Fee, CODE will provide the Subscription Services to the additional Practices within thirty Business Days.
+On receipt of such a request CODE will notify the Member as to the Subscription Fees and, if applicable, Joining Fees payable.
+On receipt of payment from the Member of the Subscription Fees and Joining Fees for the additional Practices, CODE will provide the Subscription Services to the additional Practices within thirty Business Days.

 3. SUBSCRIPTION TERM